meshach567/meshach567/README.md

 ## 🏆 Key Accomplishments
-- **Lead Developer at 10billions**: Achieved impressive user traction and growth.
+- **Frontend Developer at 10billions**: Achieved impressive user traction and growth.
 - **Back End Engineer at Zormor**: Build the Event Feature for booking.

 ## 📚 Education